Mobile ordering platform

 What worked better

-• Step-based customization
+• Step-based customization with fewer simultaneous decisions

-• Category-first browsing
+• Category-first browsing for faster recognition and movement

-• Larger item cards for faster scanning
+• Larger item cards to improve scanning and appetite appeal

 These insights shaped the final design direction.